Join us on campus

 Frequently asked questions

-Our expert teachers will deliver a high-quality blended learning experience making use of both face-to-face teaching and our innovative digital teaching solutions.
-When you study face-to-face you can expect classes of no more than 25 students, whilst our digital platform allows you to enjoy interactive classes with plenty of discussion opportunities to improve your English.
-Both types of learning allow for self-study time to help you to learn to study independently.
+Our expert teachers will deliver face-to-face teaching, supported by an online hub and other online resources.
+At the International Study Centre, you can expect classes of no more than 25 students.
 You will be assigned a Personal Tutor who is there to support you every step of the way to help you to stay on track to progress to the University.

 You will have access to a Learning Management System (LMS) or Virtual Learning Environment (VLE), the online hub for your programme.
 Here you will find recorded lessons, collaboration tools, helpful materials, and more.